peterblockman/rust-crypto-algo-from-scratch/README.md

 # Rust Cryptography Algorithms from Scratch

-This project aims to implement various cryptography algorithms from scratch using the Rust programming language without relying on existing cryptography libraries.
-The goal is to provide a clear, educational resource for understanding cryptographic concepts and their implementation details.
+Implementation of popular cryptographic algorithms from scratch in Rust.
+My goal is to provide a clear, educational resource for understanding cryptographic concepts and their implementation details.

 ## Algorithms

-The following cryptographic algorithms are planned to be implemented (this list may grow over time):
+These algorithms are planned to be implemented (this list may grow over time):

 - Symmetric Encryption
   - AES (Advanced Encryption Standard)